 To make this work reversible, better use a not too strong glue.

-With plastic tubes I recommend contact glue.
-With metal tubes I'd use my NEXUS glue (it is a kind of superglue but slower).
+With plastic tubes I recommend contact cement glue.
+With metal tubes I'd use my NEXUS glue (it is a sort of superglue but slower).

-Using contact glue you have to spread it on both parts.
+Using contact cement glue you have to spread it on both parts.

-And when the contact glue is almost dry, we can put the tube in place.
+And when the contact cement glue is almost dry, we can put the tube in place.

 Of course, the NEXUS glue works differently.